 - Beans, seeds and nuts

 - Red bell pepper and cayenne pepper

 The lungs are made of hundreds of thousands of branching tubes that end in tiny air sacs, or alveoli.
 There are over three hundred million of these tiny sacs in our lungs, offering roughly the surface area of a tennis court to keep up with the respiratory demands of the body.
 The membranes of these tiny air sacs are also thinner than tissue paper to maximize the exchange of gases.

 Our lungs make up a large part of our immune system.
-Pollutants and infection-causing microbes are captured by mucus in the lungs and shuttled upward by tiny cilia for us to cough out or swallow.
+Pollutants and infection-causing microbes and viruses are captured by mucus in the lungs and shuttled upward by tiny cilia for us to cough out or swallow.
 Sneezes are another way the lungs help rid us of infection or pollution, often before these invaders even pass beyond the sinuses.